Deshaun Watson Fails to Score Against Houston Texans

 Texans rookie safety Jalen Pitre on his interception of Deshaun Watson @JalenPitre1 @TR_RES @BUFootball pic.twitter.com/w4GPfEBQ3m— Aaron Wilson (@AaronWilson_NFL) December 4, 2022

 Rookie running back Dameon Pierce also got back on track, a little, for this one.
-With yesterday’s outing Pierce cemented his spot in the Texans top 3 rookie campaigns.
+With yesterday’s outing Pierce cemented his spot in the Texans top three rookie campaigns.

 .@IRep229 has passed 1,000 career scrimmage yards, making him the third rookie in franchise history to go over the mark.— Houston Texans PR (@TexansPR) December 4, 2022